jmazzahacks/byteforge-coinmarketcap/README.md

 # About This Project

-This project is a fork of Martin Simon's 'coinmarketcap' module, which had not been updated for a while ([original repository](https://github.com/barnumbirr/coinmarketcap)).
-This version has been extensively reworked to be compatible with the latest CoinMarketCap API, diverging significantly from the original source.
+This project is a fork of Martin Simon's 'coinmarketcap' module, which had not been updated for a long while ([original repository](https://github.com/barnumbirr/coinmarketcap)).
+This version has been extensively reworked to be compatible with the current CoinMarketCap API, diverging significantly from the original source.
 As a result, it is not backwards compatible, but it brings new capabilities and improvements tailored to the current API's structure and requirements.

-As of now, the project only supports the `v1/cryptocurrency/listings/latest` endpoint which is usable by anyone with a a free API key from CoinMarketCap.
+This project currently supports the `v1/cryptocurrency/listings/latest` endpoint which is usable by anyone with a a free API key from CoinMarketCap.
 Obtain your free API key by signing up at [CoinMarketCap API](https://pro.coinmarketcap.com/signup/).

+It also supports the `/v2/cryptocurrency/quotes/historical` endpoint which requires a paid 'Hobbyist' level account or higher.

 ## Prerequisites